akashsarkar1998/Data-Manipulation-Visualization/README.md

 # Data Manipulation and Visualization using Pandas and Matplotlib
 It is a project where I used python's powerful libraries (Pandas and Matplotlib) to manipulate data and visualize it.

+This project analyzes a dataset of police records of car violations using Python's pandas and matplotlib libraries.
+The dataset includes various details about each stop, such as the stop date, driver demographics, type of violation, and outcomes.

+## Project Overview
+This project aims to analyze police violation records to uncover patterns and insights about the nature of traffic stops, driver demographics, and the outcomes of these stops.
+The analysis includes visualizations to better understand the data and identify any significant trends.

+## Dataset Description
+The dataset contains the following columns:
+- `stop_date`: The date of the stop.
+- `stop_time`: The time of the stop.
+- `country_name`: The country where the stop occurred (dropped due to all null values).
+- `driver_gender`: The gender of the driver (M or F).
+- `driver_age_raw`: The raw age of the driver.
+- `driver_age`: The processed age of the driver.
+- `driver_race`: The race of the driver.
+- `violation_raw`: The raw violation description.
+- `violation`: The processed violation description.
+- `search_conducted`: Whether a search was conducted (True or False).
+- `search_type`: The type of search conducted.
+- `stop_outcome`: The outcome of the stop (e.g., citation, warning).
+- `is_arrested`: Whether the driver was arrested.
+- `stop_duration`: The duration of the stop.
+- `drugs_related_stop`: Whether the stop was drug-related.

+## Setup Instructions
+To set up the project locally, follow these steps:

 ### `Project code:`
 ```python
 import pandas as pd